 Here’s their four-minute video demonstrating different use cases:

-Perhaps the most remarkable aspect of the device is that it’s primarily made out of 3D printed parts and two MG996R servo motors.
-Yes, you could easily create your own in a 3D lab.
+We tried it out at SIGGRAPH and it was incredibly easy to use.
+The most remarkable aspect of the device is that it’s primarily made out of 3D printed parts and two MG996R servo motors.
+You could easily create it in a 3D lab or at home with the right hardware.
 It’s attached to a Vive Tracker though we’d love to see something that could be used with the Oculus Connect controllers.

 Devices that bring a sensation of weight in VR are essential for training scenarios in engineering and other fields.
 Consider what this adds to the experience of tightening a screw or a valve, or lifting and carrying an object.
 But it’s just as crucial for storytelling in our interaction with characters and avatars in virtual environments.